MoHoushmand/mo/_sources/quantum_computers/spin_qubits/spin_qubits.md

 ## Practice Quiz 4

-In one of the videos, Lieven used a “ladder” diagram to describe situations in which electrons from the reservoir can and cannot jump on the quantum dot.
+A “ladder” diagram describes situations in which electrons from the reservoir can and cannot jump on the quantum dot.
 This ladder picture is often handy when thinking about how to induce and stop current from going through the quantum dot.
 Below are a few exercises to help you make sure you are comfortable with this picture.

 ::::{grid}
 :gutter: 3